 You can, of course, simply give your dogs this food.
 And that’s fine too!

-Putting snacks into the Kong is a great thing to do if you are wanting to give your dog a job to do.
+Putting snacks into Kongs is a great thing to do if you are wanting to give your dog a job to do.
 My trainers said my particular kind of dog (a doodle mix) is smart and needs work.
-So by putting food into the Kong you give them a slight puzzle or challenge.
+So by stuffing food into the Kong you turn their dog toy into a slight puzzle or challenge.

 It extends the amount of time the snack lasts.

-Fill the Kong with whatever treat you desire or have on hand, and let your dog get busy eating.
+Fill your dog’s Kong toy with whatever tasty treat you desire or have on hand, and let your dog get busy eating.

 It helps you teach your dog to settle because while they’re eating… they’re settled.

 Without further ado… here are some kong fillers your dog will love.

 And a stuffed kong gives your dog something to focus on if you want to teach them.
 So, for example, if you want to teach your dog to settle.
 You can put a doggy bed by the couch and, with your puppy on a leash (so they don’t get away), put the Kong on the doggy bed.

 This is a no brainer kong filler and dare I say a kong classic.
 It is likely the first thing you are recommended to put into the Kong.
 My trainer said if she needed to bathe her dog, she’d slap some peanut butter on the top of the tub.